|Probably he means no harm.|

 He nodded and waved both of us out.
 Dauchkin stood.

-"Beggin' pardon, sir," Dauchkin said, turning back to face him, "but I think I can help with your, uh, problem."
+"Beggin' pardon, sir," said Dauchkin, turning back to face him, "but I think I can help with your, uh, problem."

 He dug into his trousers and pulled out a wrapped bit of what was probably candy and placed it on Captain Montoya's desk.